take part at st. john’s

 Knights of Columbus.

 The Knights of Columbus is a Catholic men’s fraternal benefit society that was formed to render financial aid to members and their families.
 Mutual aid and assistance are offered to sick, disabled and needy members and their families.
 Social and intellectual fellowship is promoted among members and their families through educational, charitable, religious, social welfare, war relief and public relief works.
 Founded in 1882 by Fr.
 Michael J. McGivney in New Haven, Connecticut the order has grown to more than 15,000 local councils and more than 1.8 million members throughout Canada, United States, Mexico, the Philippines, the Bahamas, Virgin Islands, Guatemala, Guam, Sipan, Poland and recently Ukraine and Lithuania.
 The first Knights of Columbus council in Alberta and Northwest Territories was formed in Edmonton on January 5, 1907 with 30 Charter members.
 Since then the Knights have grown to more than 175 councils and more than 18000.
 The Knights of Alberta and Northwest Territories have been active in many worthwhile projects and activities.
 They are involved in their parishes, communities, and youth programs, support of vocations, education and health systems.
 Their involvement in community life is a record of outstanding benevolent achievement.
 Though several of our members at St. John’s are Knights we haven’t had our own group until now.

 HOLY HOUSE HOMESCHOOL ENRICHMENT

 The Holy House of Our Lady and St. John is an integrated educational programme at St. John’s that honours the theological order of the domestic Church, affirming parents as the primary educators of their children.
-Holy House offers two programmes: an authentic Catholic Montessori Preschool Programme and an Homeschool Enrichment Programme for students in Grades 1-12.
+Holy House offers two programmes: Clitherow Cottage, a Montessori-based Preschool Programme and an Homeschool Enrichment Programme for students in Grades 1–9.
 All programmes at Holy House are informed by the knowledge that children are persons with dignity and a supernatural destiny.